 ‘CV format’ is kind of like the blueprint for your CV.
-There are two commonly used ones in the UK, they are the reverse chronological, or classic CV; and the skills-based, or functional CV.
+There are two commonly used formats in the UK.
+One of them is the reverse chronological, or classic CV; and the other is skills-based, or functional CV.

-If you’re all good with format and are looking for more general tips and tricks on how to write your CV check out our writing resources.
+If you’re all good with format and layout, and are looking for more general tips and tricks on how to write your CV check out our writing resources.

 Ready to rock your CV?

-We’re going to outline 4 CV formats and why they are great and why they might not be so great, so you can make an informed decision.
+We’re going to outline two UK CV formats, with pros and cons for each choice, so you can make an informed decision.

 Our favourite format!
 A reverse chronological CV is one of the most common CV formats worldwide, because it’s easy for recruiters to quickly scan and absorb information.

-Even if you’ve never written a CV before, you’re likely to know a reverse chronological CV format or have seen some of our CV examples.
+Even if you’ve never written a CV before, you’re likely to be familiar with a reverse chronological CV format or even have seen it in some of our CV examples.
 In the UK, recruiters accept this format as standard, and it’s easy to create, but that’s not to say you shouldn’t consider others — as they could be more suitable for your situation and experience level.

-A reverse chronological CV lists your work experience in order of date, with the most recent position at the top, on your front page.
-Typically your CV layout also includes a personal statement or a profile summary before your list of work experiences.
+A reverse chronological CV format uses a layout that lists your work experience in order of date, with the most recent position at the top.
+That should be on your front page if your CV is more than one page in length.
+Typically, your CV layout also includes a personal statement or a profile summary before your list of work experiences.